yowainwright/stdoutToJSON/README.md

 Being able to quickly test CLI commands is imperative to my daily workflow.

-`stdoutJSON` allows me to hack CLI programs and quickly test the `stdout` ouput within tests.
+`stdoutToJSON` allows me to hack CLI programs and quickly test the `stdout` ouput within tests.
 See the end-to-end example below for the full picture.
 ## End-to-end Example

 The example below displays a CLI program code block and a code block which tests the CLI program.